Download a PDF version of this page

 Test data provided by MTE demonstrated that the Matrix AP Harmonic Filter, with a 6-pulse drive produced superior performance and improved efficiency when compared to 18-pulse and Active Front End (AFE) drives.

-The 6-pulse drive, combined with MTE’s Matrix AP Harmonic Filter with its patent-pending adaptive passive technology, provides strong harmonic filtering performance across a wide range of loads with less heat rejection.
+The 6-pulse drive, combined with MTE’s Matrix AP Harmonic Filter with its patented adaptive passive technology, provides strong harmonic filtering performance across a wide range of loads with less heat rejection.

 Teaming with the global drive manufacturer, MTE’s technical experts delivered an optimized, low-cost winning solution that outperformed the multi-pulse drive.
 Benefits included: